jundalisay/spblist/content/en/news/about.md

 ## It Began with the Financial Crisis

-Superphysics arose from Juan's personal research on the 2008 Financial Crisis which happened because Allan Greenspan did not do his job of regulating the banking industry, citing Adam Smith who advocated non-regulation.
+Superphysics was founded by Juan from his personal research on the 2008 Financial Crisis.

+That crisis happened because Allan Greenspan did not do his job to regulate the banking industry, citing Adam Smith who advocated non-regulation.

 <!-- led to the 2008 Food Crisis, 2011 Arab Spring, and the Eurozone crisis. -->